Transformer-Based Model for Monocular Visual Odometry: A Video Understanding Approach: Experiments

 \subsubsection{Comparison with the state-of-the-art}

 We conduct experiments to evaluate our approach by comparing it to other classical models in the literature.
-We evaluate the performance of our method by comparing it to ORB-SLAM2, which is a competitive popular geometry-based method, and DeepVO, which is a famous end-to-end deep learning-based method.
+We evaluate the performance of our method by comparing it to the visual odometry component of ORB-SLAM3, which is a competitive popular geometry-based method, and DeepVO, which is a famous end-to-end deep learning-based method.

-In addition, we used the official C++ implementation of ORB-SLAM2\footnote{https://github.com/raulmur/ORB\_SLAM2} and the unofficial PyTorch implementation of DeepVO\footnote{https://github.com/ChiWeiHsiao/DeepVO-pytorch}.
+In addition, we used the official C++ implementation of ORB-SLAM3\footnote{https://github.com/UZ-SLAMLab/ORB\_SLAM3} and the unofficial PyTorch implementation of DeepVO\footnote{https://github.com/ChiWeiHsiao/DeepVO-pytorch}.
 It is worth mentioning that the authors of DeepVO did not release the official code implementation.
-Therefore, we were very careful to choose the highest-rated unofficial PyTorch version available online on GitHub, also used in other related works \cite{bruno2021lift, siyuan2022, kaygusuz2021mdn, kaygusuz2022aft}.
-Furthermore, we do not apply loop closure on ORB-SLAM2 to keep a fair comparison between the algorithms, since DeepVO and TSformer-VO do not use loop detection to perform a pose-graph optimization.
+Therefore, we were cautious to choose the highest-rated unofficial PyTorch version available online on GitHub, also used in other related works \cite{bruno2021lift, siyuan2022, kaygusuz2021mdn, kaygusuz2022aft}.
+Furthermore, we do not apply loop closure on ORB-SLAM3 to keep a fair comparison between the algorithms, since DeepVO and TSformer-VO do not use loop detection to perform a pose-graph optimization.

 The architectures defined in Table~\ref{tab:model-params} were then trained and evaluated.
 The quantitative results are given in Table~\ref{tab:metrics}.
-The best values of each metric for each sequence are highlighted in bold, and the second best values are underlined.
+The best values of each metric for each sequence are highlighted in bold, and the second-best values are underlined.

-To conduct a fair comparison among the methods, we must ignore the training sequences 00, 02, 08, and 09 as the learning nature of DeepVO and TSformer-VO is supervised, while ORB-SLAM2 is strictly geometric without a prior training step.
+To conduct a fair comparison among the methods, we ignored the training sequences 00, 02, 08, and 09 as the learning nature of DeepVO and TSformer-VO is supervised, while ORB-SLAM3 is strictly geometric without a prior training step.
 That stated, we can see that the TSformer-VO model is competitive with the other state-of-the-art methods analyzed.
-ORB-SLAM2 is still superior with respect to metrics concerning rotations, such as $r_{err}$ and RPE in (º).
-However, TSformer-VO showed competitive results in translations, especially evident in sequences 01, 05, and 06 regarding the metrics $t_{err}$ and RPE in meters.
+ORB-SLAM3 is still superior considering the rotation metrics, such as $r_{err}$ and $\text{RPE}_{\text{rot}}$.
+However, TSformer-VO showed competitive results in translations, especially evident in sequences 01, 05, and 06 regarding the metrics $t_{err}$ and $\text{RPE}_{\text{trans}}$.